 Piston Power Pump

-These types of reciprocating pumps are classified by their orientation (vertical or horizontal), action (single or double), pump element (piston or plunger), and number of stages (simplex, duplex, triplex).
+These types of reciprocating pumps are classified by their orientation (vertical or horizontal), action (single or double), pump element (piston or plunger), and number of stages (simplex, duplex, or triplex).
 This power pump can be used with power and pressure washers.
 They can deliver high-pressure water at low volumes.

 Piston power pumps are usually available as duplex or triplex units.
-Single-acting pumps pressurize only in one direction of the stroke while double-acting pumps pressurize in both directions.
+Single-acting pumps pressurize only in one direction of the stroke, while double-acting pumps pressurize in both directions.

 Piston types of power pumps are used on a much larger scale.
-Petrochemical industries use it for hydraulic fracking, salt-water disposal, etc. It is also used for pumping sand-laden fluids, and slurries.
+Petrochemical industries use it for hydraulic fracking, saltwater disposal, etc. It is also used for pumping sand-laden fluids and slurries.

 Steam Power Pump